Skip to main content

 J-1 or J-2 to F-1 student

-Due to the complexity of J status regulations, the Office of International Affairs recommends that you speak with an advisor before you begin the application process.
+Due to the complexity of J status regulations, the Office of International Affairs recommends that you speak with an immigration specialist before you begin the application process.

 View guidelines.